udit-rawat/ContextLab/README.md

 1. **Full stuffing** — concatenate whole files in path order until the 128k cap, truncate the rest.
 The naive baseline.
 Not a straw man for the cost ceiling, but genuinely what "just give the model everything" costs.
 2. **Top-8 vector** — embed chunks, cosine similarity, take the top 8.
 This is what most people actually build, so **this is the fair baseline and every improvement is measured against it**, not against full stuffing.
 3. **Retrieve wide then rerank** — pull 30 candidates, rerank down to 8 with one extra model call.
 4. **Structure-aware compression** — always include a compressed repo skeleton (file tree plus signatures and docstrings, no bodies), then add full bodies only for retrieved chunks.
-This is the closest analogue to what a context engine claims to do, which is exactly why it belongs in the comparison rather than being assumed to win.
+I originally built this as my guess at what a context engine does.
+Having since read Superbrain's actual manifest, that guess was wrong — see below — but the strategy is still worth measuring on its own terms, and it is the only one of the four that tries to buy breadth cheaply.

 ---